4d/docs/website/translated_docs/pt/Concepts/classes.md

 > **Tip:** Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features in the 4D code editor.
 For example, if you declare `Function _myPrivateFunction` in `MyClass`, it will not be proposed in the code editor when you type in `"cs.MyClass. "`.

 Immediately following the function name, [parameters](#parameters) for the function can be declared with an assigned name and data type, including the return parameter (optional).
-For example:
+Por exemplo:

 ```4d
 Function computeArea($width : Integer; $height : Integer)->$area : Integer
 ```

 Within a class function, the `This` command is used as the object instance.
-For example:
+Por exemplo:

 ```4d
 Function setFullname($firstname : Text; $lastname : Text)